-A unique and powerful feature included with the Files API and IPFS API is the key-value store.
+A unique and powerful feature included with the IPFS API and Private IPFS API is the key-value store.
 Anytime you upload or update a file you can store up to 10 key-value pairs.

 This small yet powerful feature allows you to remove the need for an external database in most cases.
 We like to call this paradigm File-Centric Architecture, where apps and their structure revolves around the files themselves.
 This creates a molecule like structure and keeps the data related to the file close by.